-The DUSTIEAIM team seeks to characterize interactions between the atmosphere and urban and desert land surfaces for energy security.
-The team also wants to quantify the response of the Southwestern U.S. water cycle to changes in regional airmasses, sources, and patterns in earth energy systems, particularly during the rainy winter and summer seasons.
+The DUSTIEAIM team seeks to characterize interactions between the atmosphere and urban and desert land surfaces.
+The team also wants to quantify the response of the Southwestern U.S. water cycle to changes in regional airmasses, sources, and meteorological patterns, particularly during the rainy winter and summer seasons.